• Skip to primary navigation

 • Use a mandoline or food processor to thinly slice the potatoes and brussels sprouts.
 It's quicker and will evenly slice the vegetables.
 Liberally spray cooking spray or spread butter or oil into pan so vegetables don't stick to pan.

-Want to get more single serving recipes and others like this au gratin vegetables dish delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this au gratin vegetables delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.